Shariful7834/Energy-Management-System/README.md

 ### **Explanation of Roles:**

 1. **Md Shariful Islam**:
-   - Acts as the **Project Lead**, responsible for system architecture, developing the log management system, and coordinating the overall flow of the project.
+   - Responsible for system architecture, developing the log management system, and coordinating the overall flow of the project.
-   - Led the implementation of the search functionality using regular expressions.
+   - Implementation of the search functionality using regular expressions.

 2. **Mahdi Yahia**:
    - Focuses on **File Operations** (creating, moving, deleting logs) and **Data Simulation** using byte and character streams.